FyZyX/vocava/src/vocava/home-page.md

 2. **Fluency Slider**: Users can adjust their level of fluency in the target language, from beginner (1) to expert (10), using a slider.
 This fluency level influences the complexity of the translated output and its explanation.
 3. **Native Language Option**: A checkbox labeled 'View in native language' allows users to decide whether to have the story and comprehension questions displayed in their native language or the target language.

+## Session State
+1. **Persistence of Data**: The state of the session, including selected languages, fluency, and fetched articles, is maintained throughout the user's session.

 ## Translation

 The **Translation** module offers users the capability to input text in their native language and receive its translation in a chosen target language.